Agrégation: Context

+Selection process

+The examination requires usually more than a year of preparation.
+Students of the écoles normales supérieures as well as graduate students who have just completed their master's degree often dedicate an entire year of their curriculum to prepare this examination, enrolling into specific graduate programs.
+Candidates are called agrégatifs.

+The competitive exam generally consists first of a written part (admissibility), then an oral part (admission).

+The jury is composed of university professors.

+Admissibility

-The competitive exam generally consists of a written section (admissibility) which, for humanities and social sciences, is composed of numerous essays and analyses of documents up to 7 hours in duration.
-This stage is when most candidates are eliminated.
+The admissibility phase is composed of numerous writing tests, which consist of essays and analyses of documents.
+Each test takes up to 7 hours in duration, and the admissibility phase usually runs over an entire week.

+Points obtained at each test are totaled, and candidates that meet the threshold set by the yearly quota are pronounced admissible by the jury.
+The writing part is when most candidates are eliminated.

+Admission

-The remaining candidates then have to go through an oral session (admission), composed of different exams in which candidates must demonstrate their ability to prepare and give lessons on any topic within the scope of his discipline.
-The oral exams provide the opportunity to verify that the candidates possess the appropriate speaking skills and have mastered the main exercises of their discipline; for example, in the Agrégation of Classics (French, Greek, Latin), candidates have to translate and comment on classical texts and texts from French literature.
-It is a way to establish whether candidates are able to fulfill requirements that they are going to need to satisfy.
+The remaining candidates have to go through an oral part (admission), composed of different oral exams.
+In front of the jury, candidates must demonstrate their ability to prepare and give lectures on any topic within the scope of the discipline.

-In most disciplines, the lessons expected extend well above the secondary education level; indeed, the candidate may even have to present a lesson appropriate for the second, third, or even fourth years of specialized courses at the university level.
-One reason is that the agrégés should be able to teach in special undergraduate sections of high schools, known as preparatory classes to the grandes écoles and very similar in nature to grammar schools, and the level may be far above the normal level of the first or second year of college education.
+These lectures provide the opportunity to verify that the candidates possess the appropriate speaking skills and master the main exercises and components of their discipline; for example, in the Agrégation of Classics (French, Greek, Latin), candidates have to translate and comment on classical texts and texts from French literature.
+These lessons extend well above the secondary education level; the candidate may have to present a lesson appropriate for the second, third, or even fourth years of specialized courses at the university level.
+One reason is that the agrégés should be able to teach in preparatory classes, very similar in nature to grammar schools, or in universities.

+Points obtained at the admissibility and admission phases are ultimately totaled and used to rank candidates in accordance with the yearly quota: for instance, for a quota of 60 positions, the first 60 candidates will pass the exam and are pronounced admis by the jury.